KUAT-TV: History

 Steep budget cuts to higher education in Arizona strongly affected Arizona Public Media's budget during the Great Recession, as 26 percent of it came from the university.
 Arizona Illustrated, a formerly daily program, converted to being taped three times a week, alongside other cost-cutting measures.
 After providing $2.6 million in cash to AZPM in the 2013–2014 school year, the University of Arizona planned cuts for 2014–2015 of $400,000 and continued cuts until 2019.

-In 2021, the UA announced it was exploring the possibility of constructing a $45 million complex for AZPM south of the campus at The Bridges, home to a UA tech park, having already raised 75 percent of the projected cost without launching a public campaign.
+In 2021, the UA announced it was exploring the possibility of constructing a $45 million complex for AZPM south of the campus at The Bridges, home to Tech Parks Arizona, having already raised 75 percent of the projected cost without launching a public campaign.
 The university released renderings of the proposed facility, the Paul and Alice Baker Center for Public Media, in September 2023.
 Ground was broken on the structure in January 2024, by which time the cost had increased to $65 million.